dproctor/personal-website/books.md

 - God, Human, Animal, Machine: Technology, Metaphor, and the Search for Meaning (Meghan O’Gieblyn)
 - The Bonfire of the Vanities (Tom Wolfe)
 - Rejection: Fiction (Tony Tulathimutte)
+- The Warmth of Other Suns (Isabel Wilkerson)

 {% for post in site.posts %}
 <li>